mahronid/thinkpad-e480-hackintosh/README.md

 ### Known Issue

-~ After waking up from sleep, there may be a problem that the battery does not quickly update after plugging in and unplugging the power supply.
-The temporary solution is to manually sleep the system again, and it will return to normal after waking up.
+- After waking up from sleep, there may be a problem that the battery does not quickly update after plugging in and unplugging the power supply.
+The temporary solution is to manually sleep the system again, and it will return to normal after waking up. <br>
-~ Bluetooth headphone (Ex.
-Airpods) sometimes disconnect/unstable connection if the distance is far (> 3 meters).
+- Bluetooth headphone (Ex.
+Airpods) sometimes disconnect/unstable connection if the distance is far (> 3 meters). <br>
+- Airdrop only from iPhone to MacOS.
+These problems are being solved.

 ## Big Thanks